elastic/eui/wiki/contributing-to-eui/testing/automated-accessibility-testing.md

 ## Testing environment

 This testing suite can be run on your local machine or in a Docker container.
-The EUI has a plan to run these tests in a scheduled Buildkite job using the CI Docker container.
+The EUI team has a plan to run these tests in a scheduled Buildkite job using the CI Docker container.